OffchainLabs/arbitrum-classic/docs/L1_L2_Messages.md

 Generally calls will come in batches from an aggregator as described in [Transaction Lifecycle](Tx_Lifecycle.md).

-However, the Arbitrum protocol also offers ways passing messages between the layer 1 and layer 2 chains.
+However, the Arbitrum protocol also offers ways passing of messages between the layer 1 and layer 2 chains.

 The most common use-case for direct inter-chain communication is depositing and withdrawing assets; this, however, is only one specific application of generalized cross-chain contract calls that Arbitrum supports.
-This page covers the generalized protocol; for further explanation, see [Inside Arbitrum: Bridging](https://developer.offchainlabs.com/docs/inside_arbitrum#bridging).
+This page covers the generalized protocol; for further explanation, see [Inside Arbitrum: Bridging](Inside_Arbitrum.md#bridging).

 ## Ethereum to Arbitrum: Retryable Tickets